-Screen Alarm Front-panel Alarm Description LOSW LOSW Loss of Sync Word-The HDSL2 loop has lost synchronization.
-MAL MAL Margin-The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system.
-LA LA Loop Attenuation-The attenuation on the HDSL2 loop has exceeded the maximum value set for the HDSL2 loop attenuation threshold.
-HBER HBER Block Error Rate-The HDSL2 BER has exceeded the set threshold limits of 10 -6 or 10 -7 SHORT (a) SHRT Indicates a short between the Tip and Ring of the HDSL2 pair.
-GND (a) GND The HDSL2 loop is grounded.
-OPEN (a) OPEN Indicates a line power open condition.
+Screen Alarm Front-Panel Alarm Description HDSL2 ALARMS at the H2TU-C and H2TU-R LOSW LOSW Loss of Sync Word-The HDSL2 loop has lost synchronization.
+MAL MAL $\label{lem:margin-margin} \mbox{Margin-The margin on the HDSL2 loop has dropped below the minimum threshold value set for the system.}$ LA LA Loop Attenuation-The attenuation on the HDSL2 loop has exceeded the maximum value set for the HDSL2 loop attenuation threshold.
+HBER HBER Block Error Rate-The HDSL2 BER has exceeded the set threshold limits of 10^{-6} or 10^{-7} .
+HDSL2 ALARMS at the H2TU-C only SHORT PWR FEED SHRT Indicates a short between the Tip and Ring of the HDSL2 pair.
+GND PWR FEED GND The HDSL2 loop is grounded.
+OPEN PWR FEED OPEN Indicates a line power open condition.